rust-lang/rust-by-example/src/hello/print.md

    error.
  * Add a `println!` macro that prints: `Pi is roughly 3.142` by controlling the number of decimal places shown.
-For the purposes of this exercise, use `let pi = 3.141592` as an estimate for Pi.
+For the purposes of this exercise, use `let pi = 3.141592` as an estimate for pi.
 (Hint: you may need to check the [`std::fmt`][fmt] documentation for setting the number of decimals to display)